Bistek (Filipino Beef Steak)

 Soy sauce: Soy sauce will be the foundation for our Bistek marinade and sauce.
 Try to go for a Filipino brand, such as Datu Puti or Marca Piña.

-Calamansi: One of my favorite native Filipino ingredients -calamansi is also known as the Philippine lime or Philippine lemon.
-It has similar flavors to a mandarin orange, but much more sour.
+Calamansi: One of my favorite Filipino ingredients, also known as the Philippine lime or Philippine lemon.
+It has similar flavors to a cross between a mandarin orange, lime, and lemon.

 Fresh calamansi can sometimes be found in Asian or Filipino markets (they may also be frozen, so check the freezers as well).
 There are also bottles of calamansi juice (not the sweet ones meant for drinking!) that I haven’t personally tried, but may also work for this recipe.

-Whenever I don’t have calamansi, I try to emulate the taste by simply using either lime or lemon, and squeezing in a couple drops of orange juice.
-It surprisingly works really well, so I’ve been secretly doing it without anyone ever noticing (yet!).
+• Substitutes: Whenever I don’t have calamansi, I try to emulate the taste by simply using either lime or lemon, and sometimes squeezing in a couple drops of orange juice.
+It surprisingly works very well, so I’ve been secretly doing it without anyone ever noticing (yet!).
+Another thing, I wouldn’t recommended using vinegar as a replacement as this would be more like creating an adobo dish rather than a bistek dish.

-Black pepper, garlic: Simple spices are used for Bistek, nothing too fancy.
+Black pepper, garlic: Simple spices and aromatics are used for bistek, nothing too fancy.
 This is pretty standard for most Filipino recipes.

 Sugar: Sugar helps to balance out the savory and tangy flavors of the marinade.
 Feel free to adjust according to preference, but we won’t typically use too much of this for the recipe.